 Contact Us Online with a Question

-Have you made a meeting appointment?
-If so, make some preparations before you meet your patent attorney.
-As much as you know, you can as seamlessly as request what you need.
-You don’t need to know all of what’s going on, and if you have a certain amount of knowledge, you’ll be able to make better use of your patent attorney.
+Have you already scheduled a meeting with your patent attorney?
+If so, we recommend making some preparations beforehand.
+The more information you have, the more seamlessly you can request what you need.
+You don’t need to know everything, but having a certain amount of knowledge will help you make better use of your attorney’s expertise.

 1. Completion of Invention (required)